Harvest Host Information

 We try our best to support sites through our general promotions, but if your site does not meet the minimum required for delivery, we will need to cancel the site for the season.
 Any members currently signed-up for your site will be transferred to other locations.

 If your site is close to the minimum at the end of the sign-up period, we may be able to keep your site if you are willing to host without a complimentary share.
-If at any point during the season (members can sign up for prorated shares throughout the season) we will absolutely begin sending you a complimentary share.
 These situations are handled on a case-by-case basis.

 Q: I have a member who is repeatedly late or forgets to pick up their shares.
 What should I do?